-Although we are all different and have different needs and wants, we are also the same in striving toward happiness and sexual wellbeing; this should be the priority in your work.
-You need to avoid a traditional stereotyping and discriminating approach in your work on how to pursue necessarily wanted by all.
+- Although we are all different and have different needs and wants, we are also the same in striving toward happiness and sexual wellbeing; this should be the priority in your work.
+You need to avoid a traditional stereotyping and discriminating approach in your work on how to pursue sexual happiness. - We cannot live without norms and values; they are crucial to giving guidance to societies.
+You need to do some critical reflections on whose values determine how we address sexuality, sexual health and wellbeing in your work. - For some people, questioning prevalent norms and expressing their needs is more difficult than others; think of young women, LGBTQIA+, people with disabilities etc. To support them, you need knowledge and their input to adapt your work to their needs and wants and help to overcome the extra barriers they face to enjoy their sexuality and sexual health. - Remember that sexual pleasure is a possibility for all, but not necessarily wanted by all.
 Some people prefer non-sexual relationships or no relationships, or non-monogamous relationships.
-These are all valid part 1: introducing the pleasure principles setting the mood
+These are all valid sexual expressions.

-• We cannot live without norms and values; they are crucial to giving guidance to societies.
-You need to do some critical reflections on whose values determine how we address sexuality, sexual health and

-• For some people, questioning prevalent norms and expressing their needs is more difficult than others; think of young women, LGBTQIA+, people with disabilities etc. To support them, you need knowledge and their input to adapt your work to their needs and wants and help to overcome the extra barriers they face to enjoy their sexuality and sexual health.